AdMub/SQL-Intermediate/README.md

 ## 🛠 Prerequisites

 To fully benefit from this campaign, you will need MySQL Workbench installed on your device.
-If you do not have it installed, refer to Step 5 of SQL Fundamental's Quest 1 for a detailed installation guide.

 ## 🎯 Learning Outcomes